 While codon optimization is important for optimal protein expression, it does not guarantee higher expression levels.
 Additional factors, such as mRNA stability, protein maturation, translation speed, chaperone expression, promoter design, etc. also influence expression.
 See the DECODED article, Benefits of codon optimization, for more discussion on this topic.

-Instead of spending days designing and constructing your synthetic gene, use the Codon Optimization Tool to order your gene in minutes through IDT, and spend the saved time advancing your research, while we make your gene or gBlocks Gene Fragments.
+Instead of spending days designing and constructing your synthetic gene, use the Codon Optimization Tool to order your gene in minutes through IDT, and spend the saved time advancing your research, while we make your genes, Megamer Gene Fragments, or gBlocks Gene Fragments.

 Access IDT’s free, online Codon Optimization Tool and get started.